hybridsjs/hybrids/docs/store/storage.md

 ### Enumerable

-For the enumerables, the memory storage returns only models, which were created before.
-It also supports listing type of the definition.
-However, it does not support passing `string` or `object` id.
-It always returns all of the instances.
+For the enumerables, the memory storage returns models, which were created before.
+It also supports listing all models.

 ```javascript
 const Todo = {